 What are the five functions of English nouns?

-This is the first of five lessons about Nouns.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of five chapters about Nouns.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of word classes in relation to nouns

 – Provide a semantic and form-based definition of nouns

 – Explore and exemplify the five common functions of nouns in the English language

 video and audio texts

 knowledge checks and quizzes

 skills practices, tasks and assignments